wviveiro/input-date-calendar/README.md

 ## Languages

 The component is available in english and portuguese.
-The default language is language.
+The default language is english.
 To use portuguese just load

 ```javascript
 import InputDateCalendar from 'input-date-calendar/dist/portuguese';